Homemade Kimchi

 - Add cabbage by three batches in the paste mix making sure cabbages are well coated.

 - Once combined, place mixture in a jar pressing down and packing tightly so that the mixture is submerged in its own liquid.
-Put the lid on the jars and allow to sit at room temperature or in the fridge for 2-5 days.

 - Each day of fermentation, remove the lid to release gases and press down on the mixture to keep it submerged.
-You can taste a sample each day to decide if the level of fermentation is to your liking.
-Bon Appetit.